pillumina/robotics_pset2/README.md

-# Soltions to ECE209AS Robotics Pset2
+# Solutions to ECE209AS Robotics Pset2

 Code base and the Testbench for getting results